 You’ve probably seen them before.
-Those pesky little caterpillars that leave small holes in new leaves of certain trees.
+Those pesky little caterpillars that leave small holes in the new leaves of certain trees may be cankerworms.

 Cankerworms are the caterpillars of a moth that lays its eggs on trees.
 They’re particularly fond of deciduous trees and can cause a lot of damage when the population is high.

 Luckily, there are some natural ways to get rid of the problem.
 Ways that don’t involve using harsh chemicals.
 So read on and learn all about the selected home remedies and natural methods to do away with these pests.